zerasul/mdbook_en/4SGDK/sgdk.md

 This game allows you to play up to 2 players on the same machine, and also has a unique feature; it has integrated the Mega Wi-fi; it allows you to connect to the internet via Wi-fi; and to play online; without the need of a modem; only the cartridge itself.

-The same studio are currently working on a port of _Coloco_ for Sega Mega Drive.
+The same studio is currently working on a port of _Coloco_ for Sega Mega Drive.

-[^32]: 1985 World cup is published by Nape Games.
+[^32]: 1985 World cup was published by Nape Games.
 All rights reserved.

 ## SGDK Installation